mohammedsouleymane/logseq/pages/software architecture.md

 		  During recovery, the event-sourced service will rehydrate its state by replaying the events from the event log. **If events and commands are not strictly separated, side effects might be executed again during recovery, leading to unintended consequences**.
 For example, if a "PaymentApproved" event triggers an email notification to the customer, replaying this event during recovery would result in the customer receiving the notification again, even though the payment was already approved [1].

 		  **By keeping commands and events distinct, developers ensure that side effects are only executed once, maintaining data consistency and avoiding unintended behavior during recovery.**
+	- Crosscutting concerns
+		- There are crosscutting concerns such as logging, exception handling, etc., which can lead to code scattering and tangling.
+			- Scattering means that the implementation for that concern is spread across many places.
+			- Tangling means that the implementation is intertwined with the implementation of other concerns.
+			- Both phenomena can lead to problems in understanding the code and its maintainability.
+			  The Aspect-Oriented pattern attempts to separate crosscutting concerns into a separate module and prevent the above phenomena by using the programming construct called ”aspect.”
+Such an aspect consists of an advice and a pointcut expression.
+				- Advice contains the actual code for the cross-cutting concern.
+				- Pointcut expression specifies the join points in the base code where the cross-cutting concern code should be combined with the base code.
+These join points are specific to each AOP language based on their join point model (e.g., method invocation, error throwing, etc.)
 -